thomasrobertgee/recipe-app/README.md

 - Clean, responsive card-based layout for recipes.
 - Click on any recipe card to view detailed ingredients and instructions in a modal view.
 - Select and deselect recipes to build a dynamic shopping list.
-- Automatically consolidates ingredients from multiple recipes.
+- User's recipe selections are saved in their browser, so their shopping list persists between sessions.
-- **User's recipe selections are saved in their browser, so their shopping list persists between sessions.**
+- **Intelligently consolidates ingredient quantities (e.g., "2 large" + "2 large" becomes "4 large").**

 ---